JAPAN The Pursuit of Beauty: Gardens, Temples and Cutting-edge Architecture | NEW DATES

 Japan is a country of exhilarating contrasts, where hyper-pop culture abuts ancient tradition, a country at the cutting edge of technology with a great admiration for traditional craftsmanship, a nation with the deepest reverence for nature that has built some of the world’s most futuristic cities.
 For many Western travellers, it beckons inexorably and yet it remains a mystery.
 Perhaps this can be explained by the fundamental difference between Western and Japanese pursuits of beauty; where the West is perhaps preoccupied with the final product, the Japanese ideal concerns itself far more with the process, to the extent that aesthetics are an integral part of daily life.

 The theme of our tour will take as its starting point this devotional approach to the pursuit of beauty.
 In gardens from Nara to Tokyo we shall see how some 1,600 years of gardening tradition has evolved to highlight and express nature through the seasons in a deeply symbolic and almost painterly way.
 We will also encounter a kaleidoscope of architectural styles, from a 7th-century timbered temple, to the contemporary ingenuity of I.M.
 Pei’s Miho Museum.
 There will, of course, be ample opportunity to sample Japan’s exquisite cuisine, an art form in its own right.
-This new tour is an unmissable chance to journey deep into the heart of a culture that can, at times, seem dauntingly different.
-In the company of an expert guide and tour manager, allow Art Pursuits to reveal the magic and beauty of this captivating country.
+This tour is an unmissable chance to journey deep into the heart of a culture that can, at times, seem dauntingly different.
+In the company of an expert guide, allow Art Pursuits to reveal the magic and beauty of this captivating country.

 Day to day Itinerary